 Vassilopita is a traditional Greek cake or bread with a coin inside, named after St. Basil, which is made for New Year’s Day.
-Vassilopita is made in two ways.
-One is a sweet kind of brioche bread called “tsoureki” and the other an orange flavoured cake.
+Vassilopita can be made in two ways: one is a sweet kind of brioche bread called “tsoureki” and the other an orange flavoured cake.

 Two saints are involved in giving presents to the children, two different persons, both of Greek origin and who were both bishops.
 One is St. Nicholas or Santa Claus for the West and the other is St. Basil, (in Greek Aghios Vassilios) or as he is also called Basil the Great, for the Orthodox.

 Whoever Father Christmas you choose, St. Basil, from Caesarea or St. Nicholas, from Patara, they will live forever in our hearts to remind us of the great things they did.

 St. Nicholas, was born at Patara, Lykia around 250AD, and became Archbishop in the city of Myra, in what is now Turkey, near Attalia, but which used to be part of Greece.

 He loved the poor and helpless.
 He helped the poor by building shelters, poor houses, hospitals as well as other philanthropic institutions in his parish.
 We celebrate St. Nicholas Day on the 6th of December, the day of his death, and he is the patron of the children, the poor and of the seamen.See the whole story of St. Nicholas here.

 The first Europeans who arrived in the New World brought St. Nicholas with them.
 They mixed various ancient myths and surrounded him by elves, fairies, a sleigh pulled by reindeers etc., and have set his home in the North Pole, a fascinating story which even the grown ups like.

 His image as a fat man with white beard, round glasses and red clothes was created by a Coca Cola advertisement back in 1931.